dy1z/docs/content/docs/configuration/build-config.md

 }
 ```

-When a file in any of these watch paths is updated, Browsersync will trigger a rebuild and will also refresh the browser page.
+When a file in any of these watch paths is updated, Browsersync will trigger a rebuild and changes will be reflected in the browser.

 ## components